-(2) By spread along the lymphatics to the regional lymph
+(2) By spread along the lymphatics to the regional lymph glands.

-glands.
 An illustration of this mode of spread is seen in the case of bubonic plague.
 The plague bacilli penetrate the skin through minute abrasions and, without giving rise to any local lesion, pass to the regional lymph glands and form the characteristic buboes.

 (3) By entrance into the blood-stream, giving rise to either septicæmia or bacteræmia and subsequent invasion of susceptible tissues.
-The invasion and persistence of bacteria in the blood-stream is termed septicæmia and is a common event in plague and streptococcal infections; in bacteræmia the presence of the bacteria in the blood-stream is transient and passive.
-Bacteræmia is present during the acute stages of most infections.
+The invasion and persistence of bacteria in the blood-stream is generally termed septicæmia and is a common event in plague and streptococcal infections; in bacteræmia the presence of the bacteria in the blood-stream is considered to be transient and passive.
+Bacteræmia is present during the acute stages of most infections; e.g., in the early stages of pneumonia pneumococci are frequently present in blood-stream.
 In pyogenic infections a suppurative phlebitis with thrombosis may develop in one of the local vessels; on the breaking down of the thrombus infective particles are disseminated in the blood-stream and multiple abscesses form in different tissues; this condition is termed pyæmia.